 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment07/28/04 (U.S. District Court: Judge)

 Sentence07/18/05 Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision07/15/08

 U.S. Supreme Court Review04/06/09 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court03/06/07 State's Brief

-Trial Court Decision09/24/15 Oral Argument
+Trial Court Decision Oral Argument

-Court of Appeals Decision Decision
+Court of Appeals Decision09/15/16 Decision

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/15: Pending in the 8th District Court of Appeals on the denial of Hale's petition for postconviction relief. - Status in Federal Courts as of 12/31/15: No capital proceeding pending.
+- Status in State Courts as of 12/31/16: Pending in the Ohio Supreme Court on the denial of Hale's petition for postconviction relief. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 07/15/08, the Ohio Supreme Court affirmed Hale's conviction and death sentence on direct appeal.
 On 04/06/09, the U.S. Supreme Court denied Hale's petition for a writ of certiorari.
-Meanwhile, on 03/06/07, Hale filed a motion for postconviction relief in the trial court which was denied on 09/24/15.
-On 10/22/15, Hale appealed to the 8th District Court of Appeals, and filed his brief on 12/16/15.
+Meanwhile, on 03/06/07, Hale filed a motion for postconviction relief in the trial court which was denied on 09/24/15, and affirmed by the 8th District Court of Appeals on 09/15/16.
+Hale appealed to the Ohio Supreme Court on 12/02/16.
+(Note: On 01/03/17, the State filed a responsive brief.)